Nicaragua Bucket List: Amazing Places to Visit in Nicaragua

 You can just wander around admiring the many churches and buildings with Renaissance-style architecture.

-After you are done admiring the beautiful architecture, take a traditional boat to the neighboring islands.
+After admiring the beautiful architecture, take a traditional boat to the neighboring islands.

-As the only world heritage site on the island, Leon Viejo is an old Spanish colonial settlement in Nicaragua and the only place on the island to learn and experience its colonial history.
+As the only world heritage site on the island, Leon Viejo is an old Spanish colonial settlement in Nicaragua and the only place to learn and experience its colonial history.

 Nicaragua is a well-known surfing destination in Central America.
 The best place to enjoy the waves is at San Juan del Sur, a designated island’s designated tourism city.